hazeezie/My-site/README.md

 # Hello!
-This is my visit card and curriculum vitae
+This is my visit card